Solar Incentives in Arizona: What’s Available in 2026?

 Utility Incentives and Programs in 2026

-Several Arizona utilities offer solar-related billing credits or incentive programs that may still be in place in 2026, though program details and credit structures can change over time.
+Many Arizona utilities offer solar-related credits and programs.
+These may still be available in 2026, but details can change over time.

 Common utility incentives include: